roracema/bazzite-gnome-install-steam-tinker-launch-vortex/README.md

 chmod +x ~/.local/share/applications/Vortex-SteamTinkerLaunch.desktop && \
 update-desktop-database ~/.local/share/applications

+NOTEs:

-NOTE: Dont run via the desktop app, only via command line
+1. Dont run via the desktop app, only via command line

-If you have issues of access of the files access, change the Z:/ folder to the Z:/home/<user>/
+2. If you have issues of access of the files access, change the Z:/ folder to the Z:/home/<user>/

+3. Deployment issues:

+If you are still having issues for deploying the mods create a new folder on:
+/home/<USER>/.steam/steam/steamapps/compatdata/<GAME_ID>/pfx/drive_c/users/steamuser/Application Data
+the new folder should be: mods /home/<USER>/.steam/steam/steamapps/compatdata/<GAME_ID>/pfx/drive_c/users/steamuser/Application Data/mods

+then create a sys link to your vortex game staging installation:
+/home/<USER>/.config/steamtinkerlaunch/vortex/staging/<game>/
+the sys link should be like this /home/<USER>/.config/steamtinkerlaunch/vortex/staging/<game>/mods

+Ensure that on the first installation the mods folder is empty

+re-install the mods and run the deployments afterwards